City of Gulfport 4th of July Fireworks Show Update

 It’s time to get creative at 6 P.M. with our long tradition of welcoming local businesses, organizations, family and friends to join the City of Gulfport Independence Day Parade.
 Bring your red, white and blue and have some fun celebrating the 4th of July!
 The best viewing spot is directly in front of the Gulfport Casino Ballroom on the sidewalk.

 Immediately following the Parade, the Gulfport Special Events Trolley will loop the City’s offsite parking locations until 10 P.M. including north of Gulfport Boulevard with the Municipal Marina’s last scheduled drop off at 9:45 P.M.
 If you see the trolley, just give the driver a wave and they will pick you up along the route.

 The New Horizon’s Band of Gulfport will perform on the Casino Pad at 7:30 P.M.

 At 9 P.M., a phenomenal fireworks display celebrating Independence Day will close the day’s festivities on Gulfport Beach.

-- Beach Boulevard will be closed from 31 Avenue (south) to Shore Boulevard and 56 Street South immediately following the Tuesday Fresh Market at 3 P.M.
+Beach Boulevard will be closed from 31st Avenue South to Shore Boulevard and 56th Street at 2 P.M. on Wednesday, July 4, 2018.

-Also, Monday morning, temporary fencing for spectator safety will be placed on the seawall at Veteran’s Park and on the eastside of the Casino along Shore Boulevard South.
+On Monday, July 2nd, temporary fencing for spectator safety will be placed on the seawall at Veteran’s Park and on the east-side of the Casino along Shore Boulevard South.